orangethewell/open-witness-library/README.md

 ## Features

 This program still is a work-in-progress, so it isn't full compatible with all publications and publication's features.
-You can track the features present on the program there:
+You can track the features present on the program [here](https://github.com/orangethewell/open-witness-library/issues/5)

-- [ ] Publications:
-    - [x] Read the publications;
-    - [ ] Aswner the publication questions on textboxes;
-    - [ ] Highlight publication text;
-    - [ ] Make notes;
-    - [ ] Watch publication's videos;
-- [ ] Bible:
-    - [ ] Read Bible; `You can read partially Bible's content`
-    - [ ] Bookmark Bible versicles and chapters;
-    - [ ] Read from Publications;
-    - [ ] Compare multiple Bible editions;

 ## Installation